St. Matthew's Episcopal Church (National City, California): Design

 It was designed by Chula Vista architect William Herman based on an initial design by Chula Vista resident "Mr. Crocker," who was inspired by a picture of a small church in the south of England.
 It was built in the Gothic Revival style with Tudor influences.
 The tall steeple was a landmark which could be seen for miles.

 History

-An Episcopal Society for National City was formed on January 30, 1882; the secretary was Frank Kimball, founder of National City.
+An Episcopal Society for National City was formed on January 30, 1882; the secretary was Frank A. Kimball, founder of National City.
 On May 13, 1882, the society became St. Matthew's Parish Episcopal Church.
 It met in homes, and later in the Grange Hall, with worship led by priests from San Diego.
 Elizur Steele donated the land for the church, and Kimball and his brother donated a piece of property which was sold and the proceeds used to construct the building.
 The first worship service in the church was held on July 3, 1887, and services have been held regularly ever since.
 The church was consecrated on October 24, 1890.